 It’s better for our biology to eat earlier in the day, rather than late at night.
 Our circadian rhythms get delayed by late meals and snacks.
 This also has an impact on our sleep.

 The clock in your gut

 Our gut is home to trillions of microbes.
 These changes through the day, and move about inside our gut, and it’s these changes that can be influenced by the timing of our food and activity.

 Our digestion is primed to do it’s work during the daytime, not at night.
-At night the liver and our digestive juices aren’t optimal.
+At night the liver detox processes and our digestive juices aren’t primed to work.